A short walk north of Kyoto Station, Higashi Hongan-ji (Eastern Temple of the True Vow) is the last word in all things grand and gaudy....

 Nishi Hongan-ji information

-The temple contains five buildings, featuring some of the finest examples of architecture and artistic achievement from the Azuchi-Momoyama period (1568–1600).
+A vast temple complex located about 15 minutes' walk northwest of Kyoto Station, Nishi Hongan-ji comprises five buildings that feature some of the finest examples of architecture and artistic achievement from the Azuchi-Momoyama period (1568–1600).
 The Goei-dō (main hall) is a marvellous sight.
-Another must-see building is the Daisho-in Hall , which has sumptuous paintings, carvings and metal ornamentation.
+Another must-see building is the Daisho-in hall, which has sumptuous paintings, carvings and metal ornamentation.
 A small garden and two nō (stylised Japanese dance-drama) stages are connected with the hall.
 The dazzling Kara-mon has intricate ornamental carvings.